Empyre: Main plot

-As the Kree and Skrulls approach Earth, the Avengers prepare to defend the Cotati while the Fantastic Four send Franklin, Valeria, and their adoptive children Jo-Venn and N'kalla back to Earth while they make contact with Hulkling to establish the situation.
-The initial conflict is brief with Hulkling and his inner circle Super-Skrull, Captain Glory, and Tanalth the Pursuer, but it is soon established that the Cotati intend to establish themselves as a new empire to avenge themselves on the rest of the universe.
+As the joint fleet of the Kree and the Skrulls approaches Earth, the Avengers prepare to defend the Cotati while the Fantastic Four send Franklin, Valeria, Jo-Venn and N'Kalla back to Earth while they make contact with Hulkling to establish the situation.
+The initial conflict is brief with Hulkling and his inner circle Super-Skrull, Captain Glory, and Tanalth the Pursuer, but it is soon established that the Cotati intend to establish themselves as a new empire.

-At the Blue Area of the Moon, Quoi traps several heroes in plants, including Captain America, Thor, and Iron Man.
-However, Thor summons Mjolnir, enabling him to escape.
-As Quoi escapes, Iron Man is contacted by Black Panther, who informs him that the Cotati are on Earth.
-Tanalth reveals that the Universal Weapon was formerly wielded by Ronan the Accuser and gives it to Captain Marvel.

 In Wakanda, Black Panther deduces that the Cotati seek Vibranium to grow the same Death Blossom that was used on the Kree/Skrull fleets.
 The pilot of the ship arrives and is revealed to be Mantis, who plans to reason with Quoi.
 On the Alliance ship, Captain Marvel, Human Torch, Hulkling, and the Alliance's inner circle discuss their plans to weaken the Cotati.
 As the Alliance disagrees with Hulkling, Tanalth has Super-Skrull bring up a previous incident where he destroyed several Skrull colonies that imitated Earth culture.
-Captain Glory speaks with Tanalth in private about how Ronan died standing with the Utopian faction (Note: As seen in Death of the Inhumans.) and his gene scan does not identify her as a Kree.
-Tanalth is revealed to be R'Kill, who survived the destruction of Tarnax IV.
+Captain Glory speaks with Tanalth in private about how Ronan died standing with the Utopian faction (Note: As seen in Death of the Inhumans.) and that his gene scan does not identify her as a Kree.
+Tanalth is revealed to be the thought-dead Skrull empress R'Kill in disguise.